andrewharvey/asgs2pgsql/README.md

 Once that is set up, the rest of the process is as follows.

-Currently the download paramaters are hard configured within `01-download-asgs.sh` these were created using the script `00-make-download-code.sh`.
-I'm still not sure if this is the best approach or if the download paramaters should be parsed from the source HTML file at each call of `01-download-asgs.sh`.
+Currently the download parameters are hard configured within `01-download-asgs.sh` these were created using the script `00-make-download-code.sh`.
+I'm still not sure if this is the best approach or if the download parameters should be parsed from the source HTML file at each call of `01-download-asgs.sh`.
 For now you should be able to run,